 This functionality is supported only if you are using the Classic Agent.
+For additional information, refer to the Silk Test Classic Classic Agent Help.

 The Basic Workflow bar guides you through the process of creating a test case.

 To create and execute a test case, click each icon in the Basic Workflow bar to perform the relevant procedures including: